-Elaboration Likelihood Model.
-No single theory can lay out a roadmap to a successful communication campaign.
-So before digging deeply into source selection and use, let’s take a brief return trip to theories relevant for many of McGuire’s inputs.
-First, we will review the Elaboration Likelihood Model (ELM), a dual process of persuasion paradigm developed by Petty and Cacioppo 4 decades ago; and second, Witte’s Expanded Parallel Processing Model (EPPM), which delves more deeply into characteristics of sources that will be more likely to lead to high elaboration and management of fear and threat messages.
-The ELM posits that there are two approaches to attitude (and inferentially, behavioral) change: the ‘central’ route or ‘peripheral’ route.
-(In this course we generally refer to these as the ‘light’ and ‘heat’ of a message, as Aristotle would have labeled, logos and pathos, respectively).
-The central route represents an individual objectively processing information via his or her knowledge and experience, using these to look at different sides of an issue and deciding which is more logical.
-The peripheral route, in contrast, comprises the processing of incidental cues not necessarily related to a logical, thought-through choice.
+First, we will review the Elaboration Likelihood Model (ELM), a dual process of persuasion paradigm developed by Petty and Cacioppo four decades ago.
+The ELM posits that there are two approaches to attitude (and, inferentially, behavior) change: the central route and the peripheral route.
+(In this text, we generally refer to these as the “light” and “heat” of a message, or as Aristotle would have labeled, logos and pathos, respectively).
+The central route represents an individual objectively processing information via their knowledge and experience, using these to look at different sides of an issue and deciding which is more logical.
+The peripheral route, in contrast, comprises the superficial processing of incidental cues not necessarily related to a logical, thought-through choice.
 Such actions are more likely to be emotional or otherwise subjective.
-The amount of thought elicited by a message is referred to as "elaboration."
+The amount of thought elicited by a message is referred to as “elaboration.”
 Higher degrees of elaboration are more likely to lead to and sustain attitude and behavior change.
-The ELM argues that when a person encounters some form of communication, he or she can process this communication with varying levels of thought (elaboration), ranging from a low degree (low elaboration) to a high degree of thought (high elaboration).
+The ELM argues that when a person encounters some form of communication, they can process this communication with varying levels of thought (elaboration), ranging from a low degree (low elaboration) to a high degree of thought (high elaboration).

 How does the ELM apply to the selection of an ideal source for health behavior change?
 An effective source of communication may change attitudes and behavior either directly or peripherally.
 LeBron James, for example, could sell athletic gear through advertisements, appealing to the logical aspects of decision making (e.g., “I’m LeBron James, and shoes made by XYZ Inc. are the best out there”).
 Alternatively, youngsters who are excited by watching Mr. James play basketball and cheer him on may take note of the XYZ gear that he is wearing, and may be peripherally influenced to buy the same brand of gear.

 Politicians routinely appeal to both logic and emotions in their speeches when running for office.
-To central processors, they will talk up their qualifications and accomplishments, matching these to the office they seek.
-Not wanting to miss an opportunity to elicit peripheral processing, however, they may also brag about their patriotism, make derisive jokes about or even vilify their opponents, appeal to the anger and fear their audience may have about what would happen if the opponent were elected, expound on how ‘outsiders’ are harming the country, etc. (Note for example, the different talking points used recently by Democratic presidential candidates Elizabeth Warren and Kamala Harris).
+To centrally routed processors, they will talk up their qualifications, accomplishments, and policy change goals, matching these to the office they seek.
+Not wanting to miss an opportunity to elicit peripheral route processing, however, they may also brag about their patriotism, make derisive jokes about or even vilify their opponents, appeal to the anger and fear their audience may have about what would happen if the opponent were elected, expound on how ‘outsiders’ are harming the country, etc. (Note for example, the different talking points used recently by Donald Trump Jr. as he posits that Democrats want millions to die to discredit his father’s presidency, and President Trump mocking former presidential candidate Michael Bloomberg’s short stature).
 Indeed, the centrally processed light of political messages at times takes a back seat to the peripheral heat.

-Revisiting McGuire's Inputs.
 Getting back to McGuire’s Communication-Persuasion framework, the source of a communication is its sender: the person(s), entity (group, agency, political party, hospital, etc.), or idea (e.g., “Black Lives Matter”) that the audience associates with the message.
-(The Source is the only one of McGuire’s inputs that some pieces do not include, although this is rarely the case).
+(The source is the only one of McGuire’s inputs that some pieces do not indicate, although this is rarely the case).

-Credible sources can increase the impact of communication, whereas sources who lack credibility may detract from even the most well designed message.
-Sources are often experts (e.g. physicians), celebrities, advocates (for various political and social causes) or lay individuals and peers.
-With respect to sources in general, but especially the lay person/peer category, Rice and Atkin (1979) assert that the source of the communication generally should be similar to the target audience in terms of race, gender, and other important characteristics.
-This sense of shared identification may indeed be as or even more important than the apparent competence, experience or credentials of the sender of the communication.
-For example, it may be more important for an African-American woman to see a television spot or poster in which the source of the communications depicted as a peer (i.e., another African-American woman) rather than an authoritative person (e.g., a physician who is neither African-American nor necessarily female) (Nimmo, 1979).
-For example, examine the use of diversity among the pediatrician sources in Jimmy Kimmel’s piece on childhood vaccinations.
-Although all would be perceived as experts, different segments of the audience may identify with one or two of these physicians more than with the others.
+Credible sources can increase the impact of communication, whereas sources that lack credibility may detract from even the most well designed message.
+Sources are often experts (e.g., physicians), celebrities, advocates (for various political and social causes), or lay individuals and peers.
+With respect to sources in general, but especially the lay person/peer category, Rice and Atkin (1979) assert that the source of the communication should be similar to the target audience in terms of race, gender, and other important characteristics.
+This sense of shared identification may indeed be as or even more important than the apparent competence, experience, or credentials of the sender of the communication.
+For example, when Eazy-E, the rapper and co-founder of the popular group N.W.A., learned that he had contracted HIV/AIDS, he wrote a farewell letter to his fans, many of whom identified with and looked up to him, so he could educate them about the realities of contracting the disease.
+As another example, compare the use of diversity among the pediatrician sources in Jimmy Kimmel’s piece on childhood vaccinations, and as well as Dr. Andrew Liu and his UC Davis physician colleagues in their adaptation of Lin-Manuel’s exceptional “I’m not throwing away my shot” (from Hamilton).
+Although all of the pediatricians (Kimmel piece) and health and political leaders (coronavirus piece) would be perceived as experts, different segments of the audience may identify with one or two of these physicians more than with the others.